Day 1

 Event Overview:

-As the Specialist Disability Accommodation market evolves under the weight of rapid growth, policy reform, and heightened community expectations, this timely national forum—Day One of the Bridging Impact Housing Solutions series—brings together the country’s leading voices in disability housing, investment, health, and community support.
+As the Specialist Disability Accommodation market evolves under the weight of rapid growth, policy reform, and heightened community expectations, this timely national forum—Day One of the Bridging Impact Housing Solutions series—brings together the country’s leading voices in Social Impact Housing, Disability Housing, Investment challenges and opportunities, Health, and Community support.

 Hosted in Brisbane, this high-impact event sets the stage for sector-wide collaboration and solution-building.